MAC Conference Kicks Off Sunday in Jackson

 College of Veterinary Medicine Pathology Lab Chases Down Clues

-presented with a mysterious animal death, a group of dedicated technologists at Mississippi State University’s College of Veterinary Medicine (CVM) spends its time looking for a few good clues.
+When presented with a mysterious animal death, a group of dedicated technologists at Mississippi State University’s College of Veterinary Medicine (CVM) spends its time looking for a few good clues.
 By working together over the years in the Clinical Pathology Laboratory, Missy Bolin, Heather Peavy, Nicole McBrayer, Margaret Sanborn, and Aleah Arney have a camaraderie that allows them to quickly provide information necessary for diagnosis and treatment.
 “Many times we know what’s probably wrong with an animal before the veterinarian actually does because we analyze the samples and see the clinical evidence first,” Bolin said.
 “We don’t know what the results may be because the treatment is determined by the clinician.”
 The laboratory focuses on pathology, or the cause, development, and consequence of diseases, but the seriousness of their job does not drain the life out of the staff.
 Although the unit is part of CVM’s Department of Pathobiology and Population Medicine, staff members have opportunities to assist specialists in different situations.
 Second-year veterinary students add to their clinical pathology knowledge by working in the laboratory for one summer, Bolin said.
 Their assistance allows the lab to provide 24-hour service to the veterinary hospital at peak periods.
+Learn more.

 Innovator Receives Veterinary Teaching Award